 Chateau Lascombes

 You drive through the small village of Margaux, then turn left in front of the excellent restaurant Le Savoie, passing an extraordinary bakery shop on the little street, and then you see a big, big property.
-115 ha of vines planted with 50% Merlot, 45% Cabernet Sauvignon and 5% Petit Verdot.
-Vines here are on average 35 years old, and the soil composition is a bit atypical for the Margaux district with limestone and clay and gravel.
+115 ha of vines planted with 50% Merlot, 45% Cabernet Sauvignon, and 5% Petit Verdot.
+The vines here are, on average, 35 years old, and the soil composition is somewhat atypical for the Margaux district, comprising limestone, clay, and gravel.
 Limestone and clay particularly favor Merlot.
 There are many parcels spread over the whole Margaux district.

-Dominique Befve, who had worked at Lafite Rothschild, arrived here in 2001, when USA-based investment group, Colony Capital, purchased it after 30 years of ownership of the property by English brewery company Bass Charrington.
-Before Bass Charrington stepped in, Alexis Lichine bought Lascombes in 1952 and a group of American investors.
+Dominique Befve, who had worked at Lafite Rothschild, arrived here in 2001 when the USA-based investment group Colony Capital purchased the property after 30 years of ownership by the English brewery company Bass Charrington.
+Before Bass Charrington stepped in, Alexis Lichine bought Lascombes in 1952, along with a group of American investors.

 Colony Capital made considerable investments in Lascombes and heavily modernized the winemaking facilities.
-6 years later, they put Lascombes put for sale, but first, in 2011, a French insurance group MASCF purchased it.
-The new owner didn't make personal changes and has kept the entire wine team.
-In November 2022, Lawrence Wine Estates, an American company, which owns, among others, Heitz Cellar in Napa Valley, purchased Lascombes from MASCF.
-The wine team hasn't changed.
+Six years later, they put Lascombes up for sale, but first, in 2011, a French insurance group, MASCF, purchased it.
+The new owner has not made any personal changes and has retained the entire wine team.
+In autumn 2022, Lawrence Wine Estates, an American company that owns, among others, Heitz Cellar in Napa Valley, and managing partner and master sommelier Carlton McCoy, purchased Lascombes from MASCF.
+Axel Heinz took over winemaking duties for the 2023 vintage after Dominique Befve left the property in September 2023.

-Michel Rolland has been a consultant since 2001, and I was lucky to follow him and Lascombes' technical staff in October 2004 when he checked if Merlot grapes in the particular parcel a few kilometers from Lascombes were ready to be harvested.
+Michel Rolland has been a consultant since 2001.
+I was fortunate to follow him and Lascombes' technical staff in October 2004, when he checked if the Merlot grapes in a parcel a few kilometers from Lascombes were ready for harvest.
 It was great to watch and hear his comments.
 A lesson in explaining phenolic ripeness!
-Before our "trip" to the vineyard, he opened the back of his car, and there were no less than +20 pairs of different shoes!
-Be somewhat prepared for all kinds of weather.
+Before our "trip" to the vineyard, he opened the back of his car, and there were no less than 20 pairs of different shoes!
+He was prepared for all kinds of weather.

-Michel Rolland in Lascombes vineyard in October 2004
+Michel Rolland in the Lascombes vineyard in October 2004

-As my tasting notes indicate, Lascombes is an authentic Margaux wine with great elegance and style, especially since the 2005 vintage.
-I don't find it at all overblown, overdone and too modern.
+As my tasting notes indicate, Lascombes is an authentic Margaux wine, characterized by great elegance and style, especially since the 2005 vintage.
+I don't find it overblown, overdone, or too modern.
 This 2.
-Cru is reasonably priced and, therefore, great value for money.
+Cru is reasonably priced and, therefore, a great value for money.

 -----